SarahBeecroft/intermediateHPC/_episodes/22-workflow-engines.md

 First, if it's not already on your system, you'll need to install Nextflow.
 You'll need to install a Java runtime and download the Nextflow executable.
 It will take a few minutes to download all of the required dependencies, but the process is fairly automated.
 This is a template install [script]({{ page.root }}/files/install-nextflow.sh) for a Linux box.

-If you're running on the Pawsey Nimbus cloud, just run the above script via: `bash $TUTO/files/install-nextflow.sh`.

 If you're running at Pawsey *e.g.* on Zeus, all you need is to `module load nextflow`.